Enriques surfaces with normal K3-like coverings: Normal surfaces with trivial tangent sheaf

 \section{Normal surfaces with trivial tangent sheaf}

 \mylabel{Trivial tangent sheaf}

 Let $k$ be an algebraically closed ground field of characteristic $p=2$.
-In order to understand and construct simply-connected Enriques surface $Y$ and their K3-like coverings $X$, we now impose seven axiomatic conditions on certain elliptic fibrations.
+In order to understand and construct simply-connected Enriques surface $Y$ and their K3-like coverings $X$, we now impose eight axiomatic conditions on certain elliptic fibrations.

 Let $h:S\ra\PP^1$ be a smooth elliptic surface, whose total space $S$ is either a rational surface or a K3 surface.
-An irreducible curve $C\subset S$ is called \emph{vertical} if it is contained in some fiber $h^{-1}(a)$, $a\in\PP^1$.
-Otherwise, it is called \emph{horizontal}.
+An curve $C\subset S$ is called \emph{vertical} if each irreducible component is contained in some fiber $h^{-1}(a)$, $a\in\PP^1$.
+It is \emph{horizontal} if each irreducible component dominates $\PP^1$.
+The same locution is used for fibrations with normal total space.
 Let $S\ra S'\ra\PP^1$ be the relative minimal model, obtained by successively contracting vertical $(-1)$-curves.
 Note that if $S$ is a K3 surface, there are no $(-1)$-curves at all, such that $S=S'$.

 Let $E\subset S$ be a vertical negative-definite curve, and $r:S\ra X$ be its contraction.
 Then $X$ is a proper normal surface, with an induced elliptic fibration $f:X\ra\PP^1$, satisfying $h=f\circ r$.
 We denote by $x_1,\ldots,x_r\in X$ the images of the connected components $E_1,\ldots,E_r\subset E$, and assume that each local ring $\O_{X,x_i}$ is singular.
 Then $r:S\ra X$ is a resolution of singularities, but we do not assume that it is the minimal resolution.
-Our seven conditions are:
+Our conditions are:

 \newcounter{ENr} [1]{\refstepcounter{ENr}\textbf{(E\arabic{ENr})} } [1] {\text{\rm (E\ref{#1})}}